 We are a small organisation so cannot guarantee that our members will have vacancies to take on someone new.
 When there are vacancies we offer a consultation and referral service to individuals to discuss suitability for psychotherapy.
-This would most likely start with a telephone conversation with an Area Representative of SIP followed by a meeting to discuss whether psychoanalytic psychotherapy or psychodynamic psychotherapy might be suitable and, if so, at what frequency.
+This would most likely start with a telephone conversation with an Area Assessor of SIP, followed by a meeting to discuss whether psychoanalytic psychotherapy or psychodynamic psychotherapy might be suitable and, if so, at what frequency.
 The meeting is also an opportunity to discuss the commitment of time and money involved in undertaking psychotherapy, and any other factors which are relevant.

 How does the referral process work?